MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/templating/index.md

 ---
-title: Jekyll Templating
+title: Templating
+description: Cheatsheet for using Liquid templating and plain HTML in Jekyll projects
 layout: listing
 ---

-Cheat sheet for using Jekyll Liquid and plain HTML in Jekyll projects.

 {% raw %}